Finalists revealed for the Loyalty Magazine Awards 2020 - Loyalty Magazine

 Best Use of Technology

-- “Nel mulino che vorrei” – Mulino Bianco / Advice Group
+- “Nel Mulino che Vorrei” – Mulino Bianco / Advice Group

 - Promotes Value Exchange to Drive Emotional Loyalty – Cheetah Digital

-- Hotels & Shop Remarketing – Intermiles
+- Hotels & Shop Remarketing – InterMiles

 - From One Day to One Minute – Radisson Hotel Group / Collinson